-In July 2011, DVS imposed new requirements for foreign pork suppliers.
 All raw pork imports must originate from slaughterhouses which have been approved by DVS.
 U.S. pork producers interested in supplying to Malaysia can submit an application to the Foreign Agricultural Service Office at the U.S. Embassy in Kuala Lumpur (email: agkualalumpur@fas.usda.gov), requesting they be added to the approved DVS list.
+Products for export to Sabah must receive separate approval from state veterinary officials.